 The development and maintenance of our various distribution systems are critical to growth in product sales and profits.
 Because our life and health insurance sales are primarily made to individuals, rather than groups, and the face amounts sold are lower than that of policies sold in the higher income market, the development, maintenance, and retention of adequate numbers of producing agents and direct response systems to support growth of sales in this market are critical.
-Adequate compensation that is competitive with other career opportunities and that also motivates producing agents to increase sales is critical, as our competitors seek to hire away our agents from time to time.
+Adequate compensation that is competitive with other career opportunities and that also motivates producing agents to increase sales is critical.
 In direct response, continuous development of new offerings and cost efficiency are key.
 Less than optimum execution of these strategies may result in reduced sales and profits.